This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 There are so many ways to make mashed potatoes.
 Some people use only butter, some only milk, and some like to mash them with the skin on or add garlic and spices.
 I prefer to peel the potatoes.
 You can make them more chunky or creamier if that’s how you like them.
 Today, I am sharing with you a recipe for the creamiest mashed potatoes.
 They are so delicious and buttery, they melt in your mouth.

 They are great for the holiday table and everybody will be asking for more.
 If you make them for a holiday like Thanksgiving, you can place them in the slow cooker and keep them warm until they are ready to serve.
 Also, this recipe is so easy to make, it has only 3 main ingredients.
 The other ingredients are salt, pepper, and water for boiling.

 How to Make the Best Creamy Mashed Potatoes

 There is a fine line between creamy and gluey mashed potatoes.
 I have tried several different ways, and here are my tips for the perfect creamy mashed potatoes.

 - Use Yukon Gold potatoes – I found that Yukon gold potatoes were perfect.
 They are naturally creamier than Russet potatoes and have a slight buttery flavor.

 - Cut potatoes in large cubes to reduce the cooking time

-- Rinse the potatoes – rinsing the potatoes before boiling them helped to intensify their creamy texture without making them gluey.
+- Rinse the potatoes – rinsing the potatoes before boiling them helps to intensify their creamy texture without making them gluey.